 H 118.
 Britain.
 9 units (3-0-6).
 Main elements in the political life of modern Britain.
 Attention will be concentrated primarily on events since 1832, and emphasis will be placed on economic and social trends, on political and constitutional development, and on the lives of important statesmen.
-Not offered in 1976-77.
+Not offered in 1978-79.
 Instructor: Elliot.

 H 120.
 The British Empire and Commonwealth.
 9 units (3-0-6).
 The growth of the imperial idea and the institutional development of the Empire and the Commonwealth with particular reference to Africa and Asia.
-Instructor: Huttenback.
+Not offered in 1978-79.

 H 121.
 India and Pakistan.
 9 units (3-0-6).
 The growth of Indian nationalism in the years before independence, and developments in India and Pakistan since partition.
 Special emphasis will be placed on the philosophical conflict between British and indigenous Indian attitudes and the consequent effect on contemporary India and Pakistan.
-Not offered in 1976-77.
-Instructor: Huttenback.
+Not offered in 1978-79.